Year 6 to 7 Transition

-A unique aspect of the Clarendon curriculum is “Understanding our World.”
-In Years 7 and 8, a combination of English, History, Geography and Beliefs and Values lessons are taught by a range of dedicated specialists through the delivery of 'thematic' modules.
+In Years 7 and 8, students will have a broad and varied curriculum.
+Within this, we particularly focus on literacy skills in English and the Humanities; History, Geography and Beliefs and Values.
+Lessons are taught by a range of dedicated specialists through the delivery of 'thematic' modules.
 Students are challenged to improve and expand their literacy skills and to transfer these skills between English and Humanities lessons.
 Such rigorous emphasis on transferrable skills has been highly praised at both local and national level.

 To mark the transition from the beginning of Term 1, a celebration evening is held and students are awarded certificates marking their progress so far; a fabulous night for our students, parents and teachers.
 At the same time the first progress report will be posted home in order that parents and carers have an early opportunity to talk to staff about their child`s progress.

 Although staff will use the data from Primary schools to assess individual needs, further assessment in both numeracy and literacy in the first few weeks will identify those needing additional support.
 Reading, spelling and numeracy groups are quickly established alongside other groups which support students with communication and organisational skills.
-For more specific information please contact our SENDCo, general[at]clarendonacademy.com
+For more specific information please contact our SENDCo Mr Jon Edy-Berry firstname.lastname@example.org

-Should you have any concerns about your child`s progress and feel you need to speak to staff about this, please contact the DSP for your child`s House by emailing general[at]clarendonacademy.com
+Should you have any concerns about your child`s progress and feel you need to speak to staff about this, please contact the Director of Student Progress (DPS) for your child`s House :

 The IL Faculty has a key role within the school by supporting all our students with additional needs to enable them to leave us as confident learners who are ready to embrace the challenges and opportunities which they are offered.